Ellen Corkrum

 Ellen Corkrum is a Liberian/ Ghanaian philanthropist politician and presidential candidate, and convicted criminal, who previously served as an officer in the United States military and as a commercial pilot.

 She served as the managing director of the Liberia Airports Authority, and was forced to flee the country after exposing alleged corruption in the government.
 She has announced her candidacy for President of Liberia in the 2017 election.

+Biography

-Born in Liberia, she moved to Minnesota at age 13.
+Born in Liberia, Corkrum moved to Minnesota at age 13.
 Corkrum served as a U.S. military Black Hawk assault helicopter pilot, a major in the United States Armed Forces reserves, and a commercial airline pilot.
-She is a graduate of Harvard University, with a Master Degree in Public Administration.
+She is a graduate of Harvard University, with a master's degree in public administration.
 Corkrum also holds an MBA from the Massachusetts Institute of Technology.